rohanmarathe567-code/RentTracker/README.md

 ## Support and Contact

-If you encounter any issues or have questions, please [open an issue](https://github.com/yourusername/RentTracker/issues) on GitHub.
+For technical questions or issues, please [open an issue](https://github.com/yourusername/RentTracker/issues) on GitHub.

+For documentation on multi-tenancy implementation, refer to docs/multi-tenancy-plan.md.

 For commercial support or custom development, contact: support@renttracker.com